stephanietc/stephanietc.github.io/_past/instrumentclassifier.md

 ![Music instrument classification]({{ site.url }}{{ site.baseurl }}\assets\images\projects\project-1.png)

-With <a href="http://research.hollandbloorview.ca/scientist/Elaine-Biddiss" target="_blank">Dr. Elaine Biddiss</a>, I used machine learning to detect and classify musical instruments from audio mixtures.
+With [Dr. Elaine Biddiss](http://research.hollandbloorview.ca/scientist/Elaine-Biddiss), I used machine learning to detect and classify musical instruments from audio mixtures.
 In mixed-reality video games for motor therapy, these algorithms will complement motion tracking to detect and reward sounds associated with fine movements of music-making.
 These movements may be missed by motion tracking alone.